-Our Bylaws provide that, for stockholder director nominations or other proposals to be considered at an annual meeting, the stockholder must give timely notice thereof in writing to our Corporate Secretary at 29 West 35th Street, 7th Floor, New York, New York 10001.
+Our Bylaws provide that, for stockholder director nominations or other proposals to be considered at an annual meeting, the stockholder must give timely notice thereof in writing to our Corporate Secretary at 441 9th Ave., 12th Floor, New York, NY 10001.

-To be timely for the 2025 Annual Meeting of Stockholders, a stockholder's notice must be delivered to or mailed and received by our Corporate Secretary at our principal executive offices between February 13, 2025 and March 15, 2025; provided, that if the date of that annual meeting of stockholders is earlier than May 14, 2025 or later than July 13, 2025, you must give the required notice not earlier than the 120th day prior to the meeting date and not later than the 90th day prior to the meeting date or, if later than the 90th day prior to such meeting date, the tenth day following the day on which public disclosure of that meeting date is first made.
+To be timely for the 2026 Annual Meeting of Stockholders, a stockholder's notice must be delivered to or mailed and received by our Corporate Secretary at our principal executive offices between February 12, 2026 and March 14, 2026; provided, that if the date of that annual meeting of stockholders is earlier than May 13, 2026 or later than July 12, 2026, you must give the required notice not earlier than the 120th day prior to the meeting date and not later than the 90th day prior to the meeting date, the tenth day following the day on which public disclosure of that meeting date is first made.
 A stockholder's notice to the Corporate Secretary also must set forth the information required by our Bylaws.